-- (1) In this section, Tribunal means the Resource Management and Planning Appeal Tribunal. - (2) The Minister must, before making an order under section 13(5), give public notification of the proposed order. - (3) During a period of 30 days after the public notification, a person may appeal to the Tribunal against the proposed order and the appeal is to be brought in accordance with the regulations. - (4) For the purposes of this section - (a) Part 5 of the Resource Management and Planning Appeal Tribunal Act 1993 extends to the appeal; and - (b) the Tribunal must reconsider all the material considered by SAC on which the recommendation for the proposed order was based; and - (c) SAC is entitled to be represented at the hearing - but, subject to this subsection, the Tribunal may determine its own procedure.
+(1) In this section -

+Tribunal means the Tasmanian Civil and Administrative Tribunal.

+- (2) The Minister must, before making an order under section 13(5), give public notification of the proposed order. - (3) During a period of 30 days after the public notification, a person may appeal to the Tribunal against the proposed order and the appeal is to be brought in accordance with the regulations. - (4) For the purposes of this section - (a) - (b) the Tribunal must reconsider all the material considered by SAC on which the recommendation for the proposed order was based; and - (c) SAC is entitled to be represented at the hearing - but, subject to this subsection, the Tribunal may determine its own procedure.